giuseppeiacono/OCP-Java-SE-8/assertions_and_exceptions/README.md

 > **"appropriate" != "legal"** \
 >"appropriate" always refers to the way in which something is supposed to be used, according to either
 > the developers of the mechanism or best practices officially embraced by Oracle

+> Never, ever assign a new value to the single-catch parameter (classic try-catch)! \
+> It compiles, but it is not recommended by Oracle!